cloud-gov/pages-core/scripts/migrate-site-bucket/README.md

 - PSQL (https://www.postgresql.org/docs/current/app-psql.html)
 - AWS CLI (https://aws.amazon.com/cli/)
 - JQ CLI (https://stedolan.github.io/jq/)

+### CF Task Runner Dockerfile

+All the dependencies come preinstalled with the script in the [Dockerfile](./Dockerfile).

+## Running the script locally **(Not Recommended)**

+This script migrates a site using the shared bucket into its own dedicated bucket

 ### PERMISSIONS
 User running the script must have the authorization to access the `gsa-18f-federalist`